Wilt Chamberlain: Christian Street YMCA

 In 1953, while still a sophomore in high school, Chamberlain won his first championship.
 He led Christian Street YMCA to the title in the national YMCA tournament in High Point, North Carolina, beating the local favorite and defending champion High Point team 85–79.
 Chamberlain was the youngest member of the team.

 Pittsburgh Raiders and Quakertown Fays

 On December 21, 1952, Chamberlain played for the Pittsburgh Raiders under the pseudonym of George Marcus in a professional game against the Cumberland Old Germans.
 At the ages of 16 and 17, Chamberlain, using the same pseudonym, played several games for the semi-professional team Quakertown Fays of Quakertown, Pennsylvania, during the 1954–55 season.
-The games were reported in local publications, but Chamberlain tried to keep them secret from the Amateur Athletic Union as they jeopardised his eligibility to play amateur basketball.
+The games were reported in local publications, but Chamberlain tried to keep them secret from the Amateur Athletic Union because they jeopardised his eligibility to play amateur basketball.

 College career

 After his last Overbrook season, more than 200 universities tried to recruit Chamberlain.
 Among others, UCLA offered Chamberlain the opportunity to become a movie star, the University of Pennsylvania wanted to buy him diamonds, and Cecil Mosenson, Chamberlain's coach at Overbrook, was offered a coaching position if he could persuade Chamberlain to accept an offer.

 Chamberlain wished to experience life away from home, so he eliminated colleges from the East Coast; he also ruled out the South because of racial segregation and felt West Coast basketball was of a lower quality than in other regions.
 This left the Midwest as Chamberlain's probable choice.
 After visiting KU and talking with the school's coach, Phog Allen, Chamberlain announced he was going to play college basketball at Kansas.